launchdarkly-labs/project-migrator-script/README.md

 ### Considerations

 - These scripts, `migrate.ts` and `source.ts`, are provided strictly as-is.
-LaunchDarkly Support cannot be expected for help running this.
+LaunchDarkly Support cannot help run this.

 ### Known issues

 - Bug with 429 rate limiting.
-The request that is rate limited will still fail but subsequent requests work.
+The rate-limited request will still fail, but subsequent requests will work.
-- Importing LD API TypeScript types causes an import error, so are commented out in various spots.
+- Importing LD API TypeScript types causes an import error, so they are commented out in various spots.
 - Types in general are very loose, which Deno is not happy about.
-The scripts run as JavaScript overall compared to validating the TypeScript first.
+The scripts run as JavaScript overall instead of validating the TypeScript first.
-- Due to the current API configuration, the environments count for a given project tops at 20 environments for a single project.
+- Due to the current API configuration, you cannot have more than 20 environments in a single project.
 - Due to considerations around many API requests at once, monitor 400 errors for flag configurations that may not be up to date.
 - To avoid a race condition, a few `wait`s have been placed in the script.